tox-dev/tox/docs/config.rst

 External package builder
 ~~~~~~~~~~~~~~~~~~~~~~~~

 tox supports operating with externally built packages.
-External packages might be provided in two wayas:
+External packages might be provided in two ways:

 - explicitly via the :ref:`--installpkg <tox-run---installpkg>` CLI argument,
 - setting the :ref:`package` to ``external`` and using a tox packaging environment named ``<package_env>_external``